Midnight (2024 film)

-Midnight (Japanese: ミッドナイト) is a 2024 Japanese short live-action film based on the manga series of the same name by Osamu Tezuka.
-It was directed by Takashi Miike.
-The short film was released on Apple's Youtube channel free of charge on March 6, 2024.
+Midnight (ミッドナイト) is a 2024 Japanese short film directed by Takashi Miike and written by Yusuke Watanabe, who based it on Osamu Tezuka's manga series Midnight (19861987).
+It stars Kento Kaku, Konatsu Kato, Yukiyoshi Ozawa, and Miike, with narration by Akio Otsuka.

+The film was shot entirely on an iPhone 15 Pro and was released via Apple's YouTube channel on March 6, 2024; however, for undisclosed reasons, the YouTube video was later made private and remains so as of December 2025.

 Plot

-Midnight is a taxi driver who operates during the late hours in Tokyo and offers aid to those in need.
+Midnight is a Tokyo taxi driver who operates during the late hours and offers aid to those in need.
 He helps a young woman struggling to take over her deceased father's trucking business while facing off against a sinister local gang led by a malevolent boss.